Culture of Haiti: Literature

-Music and dance
+Music

 Haitian music combines a wide range of influences drawn from the many people who have settled on this Caribbean island.
 It reflects French, African rhythms, Spanish elements and others who have inhabited the island of Hispaniola and minor native Taino influences.
 Styles of music unique to the nation of Haiti include music derived from Vodou ceremonial traditions, rara parading music, twoubadou ballads, mini-jazz rock bands, rasin movement, hip hop kreyòl, the wildly popular compas, and méringue as its basic rhythm.

 Very popular today is compas, short for compas direct, made popular by Nemours Jean-Baptiste, on a recording released in 1955.
 The name derives from compás, the Spanish word meaning rhythm or tones.
 It involves mostly medium-to-fast tempo beats with an emphasis on electric guitars, synthesizers, and either a solo alto saxophone, a horn section or the synthesizer equivalent.
 In Creole, it is spelled as konpa dirèk or simply konpa.
 It is commonly spelled as it is pronounced as kompa.